cnr-isti-vclab/PyMeshLab/docs/filter_list.rst

 .. data:: transform_rotate_to_fit_to_a_plane

+   *MeshLab filter name*: 'Transform: Rotate to Fit to a plane'

    .. raw:: html

       Generate a matrix transformation that rotates the mesh so that the selection fits one of the main planes XY YZ ZX.
 May also translate such that the selection centroid rest on the origin.
 It reports on the log the average error of the fitting (in mesh units).</p>